yoonaa54/public_breakthrough_flutter/assets/markdown/courseActivity4.md

 ## git & GitHub

-To complete this activity successfully:
+To complete this activity successfully make sure:

 - `git --version` returns something like:
 ```dart
     git version 2.45.2
 ```
+    The exact version number should not matter.

-- Visiting [GitHub.com](https://github.com) will show you as logged in, using the account you created in Activity 1
+- Visiting [GitHub.com](https://github.com) shows you as logged in, using the account you created in Activity 1

-- You're able to [fork](https://github.com/thatdogmachine/public_breakthrough_flutter) so that you have your own copy of the repo
+- You're able to [fork](https://github.com/thatdogmachine/public_breakthrough_flutter) so that you have your own copy of the repo in your Github account

 Once you have successfully created a fork of this repo at [https://github.com/{username}/public_breakthrough_flutter](https://github.com/{username}/public_breakthrough_flutter) you have completed all the mandatory steps in this activity, and can mark it as complete and move on to the next one.
+But, if you are ahead of the group or reviewing after the class, consider:

 ## Bonus / Extra activities